siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

 ## Real-world demo
-We have developed a real-world implementation of our pin-pression gripper with electrically controlled pins,.
+We have developed a real-world implementation of our pin-pression gripper with electrically controlled pins.

 ![](assets/Real-world/sim2real.png)
-We fabricate a real pin-pression gripper with electrically controlled pins(a), equipped with an in-hand RGB-D camera for capturing observations.
+We fabricate a real pin-pression gripper with electrically controlled pins (a), equipped with an in-hand RGB-D camera for capturing observations.
 The gripper approaches the target object from the top, forms a basic closure against the object with pin movements, and achieves the final grasp (b).

 ### Physical experiment video (Loading the GIF here may take a few minutes and thanks for your patience)
 | **Ours** | **Passive Grasping** |